 In case you haven't noticed, all three Galaxy models from Samsung's A-class are almost identically equipped.
 If you need further proof, you can now take a look at the following table.
 Here, we have listed the most important specifications and highlighted the differences in bold:

 Galaxy A52 vs A52 5G vs A52s

 The differences between all three smartphones in Samsung's A52 lineup are minimal yet obvious at the same time.
 Nevertheless, we can deduce a few things from them.
-For instance, compared to the other two, the Galaxy A52 has some obvious disadvantages in terms of SoC, display, and battery life.
+For instance, compared to the other two, the Galaxy A52 has some obvious disadvantages in terms of SoC, and display.
 Only the lower price of around $450 (MSRP) would justify why you would prefer the Galaxy A52 over the other two.